U.S. ready to ease Iran sanctions if Tehran acts

 The U.S. official said the Obama administration was encouraged that Rouhani, who avoids the strident anti-Western and anti-Israeli rhetoric of his predecessor Mahmoud Ahmadinejad, had a mandate to “pursue a more moderate course”.

-“That is what we will be doing over the coming days,” the official said, adding that “no one is naive about the challenges we face about pursuing the diplomatic path.”
+“That is what we will be doing over the coming days,” the official said, noting that “no one is naive about the challenges we face about pursuing the diplomatic path.”

 ”We need to see concrete verifiable actions,“ the official said. ”We go into these meetings clear-eyed that we have very, very, very difficult work to do.

-“We are going to make judgments based on actions of the Iranian government, not simply its words, although we appreciate the change in its tone,” the official said.
+“We are going to make judgments based on actions of the Iranian government, not simply its words, although we appreciate the change in its tone,” the official added.

-The U.S. official said Washington had three priorities regarding Iranian assurances: Tehran must take steps on the production of nuclear and related material, ensure transparency of the nuclear program and take steps regarding its stockpile of nuclear material.
+The U.S. official said Washington had three priorities regarding Iranian assurances about its nuclear program: Tehran must take steps on the production of nuclear and related material, ensure transparency of the program and take steps regarding its stockpile of nuclear material.

-On Sunday, Iran rejected the demand that it send enriched uranium abroad but signaled flexibility on other issues.
+Iran on Sunday rejected the demand that it send enriched uranium abroad but signaled flexibility on other items.

 Israel, widely assumed to be the Middle East’s only state with atomic weapons, has warned the West not to ease sanctions before Tehran has addressed fears about its nuclear ambitions.

-Additional reporting by Yeganeh Torbati in Geneva and Marcus George in Dubai; Editing by Tom Pfeiffer and David Brunnstrom
+Additional reporting by Yeganeh Torbati in Geneva and Marcus George in Dubai; Editing by Tom Pfeiffer and Robin Pomeroy